karmingc/dbc/README.md

-The website was using React and deployed using Firebase.
+The website was built using React and deployed using Firebase.
 <br/>
 *Last updated on August 1st, 2020*